 In its simplest form, parent to child (and grandparent to grandchild) transfers are excluded from reassessment, but sibling to sibling transfers are subject to reassessment when it comes to property taxes.
 An exclusion occurs when an assessor does not reassess a property because the property is eligible to be excluded if the owner files a claim.

-As your trusted private 3rd party lending company in California, we are here to break it all down for you:
+As your trusted private 3rd party lending company in California experienced with parent to child and sibling to sibling transfers, we are here to break it all down for you:

-Proposition 58, codified by section 63.1 of the Revenue and Taxation Code, which went into effect in California in 1986, is a constitutional amendment that excludes from reassessment transfers of real property between parents and children, according to the California State Board of Equalization.
+- Proposition 58, modified by section 63.1 of the Revenue and Taxation Code, which went into effect in California in 1986, is a constitutional amendment that excludes from reassessment transfers of real property between parents and children, according to the California State Board of Equalization.

 A “child” for purposes of Proposition 58 includes: